Continuing Education Activity

 These devices are produced by a number of manufactures with some differences in biopsy table/chair apparatus and software capabilities.
 Patient positioning varies per machine.
 Options include prone, sitting, and lateral decubitus.
 Newer machines also offer the ability to perform tomosynthesis (3D mammogram) guided biopsy.

 MR imaging uses a combination of radio frequencies and magnetic field strength to produce images.
 Simplistically, a supercooled electromagnet produces a magnetic field, which the patient is brought into.
 The magnetic field is then altered by the use of coils, the patient, and radio frequencies.
-The subsequent change/alterations are measured and used to produce an image.
+The subsequent changes/alterations are measured and used to produce an image.
 The remaining physics behind MR is beyond the scope of this paper.
-MR biopsy protocols change from institution-to-institution and between scanner types.
+MR biopsy protocols change from institution to institution and between scanner types.
 It is important to remember that while MR does not use ionizing radiation, there is a risk associated with this modality primarily related to the magnetic field and its interactions with ferrous metal components such as implanted cardiac devices and neurostimulators.
 Newer imaging-guided techniques centered on nuclear medicine through the use of gamma imaging and positron emission mammography show promise.
 However, these imaging modalities are not commonly used, and further discussion is beyond the scope of this paper.